-A reset will not propagate into and/or through a port with either its Suspend bit or Disable bit set.
+A reset will not propagate into and/or through a port with either its Suspend, Fault or Disable bits set.

 6.7.11 PHY-Core Suspend/Resume Control

 A PHY core will not enter into a suspend state as long as LPS is asserted by the link.